Autumn 2020 Survey weekend

 Thursday 23rd April: 4.15-5.15 pm venue TBC - 1 hour with 20 minutes out and about

-These workshops, run by Kate Ravich, a King Island resident and qualified ornithologist, consist of about 30 minutes of presentation about birds - covering basics such as how to use binoculars, what to look for when identifying birds and a brief introduction to their anatomy and behaviours.
+These workshops, run by Kate Ravich, a King Island resident and qualified ornithologist, consist of about 30 minutes of presentation about birds - covering basics such as how to use binoculars, what to look for when identifying birds, a brief introduction to their anatomy and behaviours, why and how to survey.
 Then its into the field to learn and practice.